umm-csci-3412-2025/c-programming-pre-lab-TyBeas/README.md

 be *freed*, as that's going to depend on how they're used after they're allocated.

-There are two types of memory leaks, one of which is frankly easier to sort out than the other.
+There are two common types of memory leaks, one of which is frankly easier to sort out than the other.

 The easy ones are where function `f()` allocates _local_ memory (memory